MokshithKondabattula/Reddit-Clone/README.md

 ## Features

-Google/Guest Authentication
+-Google/Guest Authentication

-Create, Join community
+-Create, Join community

-Community Profile (Avatar, Banner, Members)
+-Community Profile (Avatar, Banner, Members)

-Edit Description and Avatar of community
+-Edit Description and Avatar of community

-Post (link only, photo, text only)
+-Post (link only, photo, text only)

-Displaying posts from communities user is part of
+-Displaying posts from communities user is part of

-Upvote, Downvote
+-Upvote, Downvote

-Comment
+-Comment

-Award the Post
+-Award the Post

-Update Karma
+-Update Karma

-Add Moderators
+-Add Moderators

-Moderator: remove post
+-Moderator: remove post

-Delete post
+-Delete post

-User Profile (Avatar, Banner)
+-User Profile (Avatar, Banner)

-Theme Switch
+-Theme Switch

-Cross Platform
+-Cross Platform

-Responsive UI
+-Responsive UI

-Latest posts (instead of home, display this to guest users but they should be not able to upvote,downvote or comment on the posts)
+-Latest posts (instead of home, display this to guest users but they should be not able to upvote,downvote or comment on the posts)

 ## Steps to Installation